whitneyburton/portfolios/students/1606-back/david-davydov/template.md

 ### Rubric Scores

 * **A: End-of-Module Assessment**: 3
-Student achieved a "3" or better on each category of the assessment
+3: Student achieved a "3" or better on each category of the assessment

-* **B: Individual Work & Projects**: 3
+* **B: Individual Work & Projects**: 3.5
+4: Student demonstrates excellent growth by not only achieving satisfactory evaluations for each project but also pushing their learning beyond expectations.

-Student demonstrates commitment and growth in their work through satisfactory evaluations of each project or a clearly upward-sloping trend.
+3: Student demonstrates commitment and growth in their work through satisfactory evaluations of each project or a clearly upward-sloping trend.

-* **C: Group Work & Projects**: 3
+* **C: Group Work & Projects**: 3.5
+4: Student consistently helps their teammates be their best selves, learn at an accelerated pace, and achieve great results.

-Student fully participates in their group work to facilitate group harmony while achieving consistently satisfactory results.
+3: Student fully participates in their group work to facilitate group harmony while achieving consistently satisfactory results.

 * **D: Community Participation**: 3
-Student participates in required activities and does at least one or two above-and-beyond supports of the community.
+3: Student participates in required activities and does at least one or two above-and-beyond supports of the community.

 * **E: Peer & Instructor Feedback**: 3
-Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.
+3: Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.

 ### Notes